Company directors fall short of cyber security skills mark

 Of these 707 are non-executive director positions, and the research focused on this cohort of directors.
 Some of these directors sit on more than one ASX 100 board, leaving only 613 directors providing oversight of companies that Mr Phair said account for the large majority of Australia’s share market capitalisation.

 The research study, Cyber security skills of company directors – ASX 100, found that of the non-executive directors responsible for the overall governance and strategic direction of ASX 100 companies, less than 1 per cent have cyber experience and 16 per cent of directors have general technology experience.
-However, 80 per cent of boards have neither cyber nor technology background.
+However, 80 per cent of boards have neither cyber nor technology backgrounds.

 Skills backgrounds of ASX 100 directors